Frequently asked Questions for Big Mountain Data and Dev Conference

 The Hallway track

 One thing people overlook at conferences is The Hallway Track.
 This is one of the most important tracks!
 While the sessions are amazing the chance to chat with a group of like minded people that may or may not have done what you are currently working on is so much more valuable.
-Yes the session can teach you the next big technical thing but a chatting with someone at the event might give you that big break in a problem you have been looking to solve.
+Yes the session can teach you the next big technical thing but sometimes chatting with someone at the event might give you that big break in a problem you have been looking to solve.
 Or give you real world experience in a technology that you are currently interested in.
 How many times have you thought why can't I just get the person that has all the experience to come chat with us for a few minutes.
 This is the very idea behind the Hallway Track.
 Take an opportunity to sit down and chat with others.
 If that means you miss a session than so be it.
 You never know when these discussions will yield your next job, career or big idea.